 Over the next 15 years I lived that dream . . .
 I wrote 5 books, won awards, visited 8 countries, travelled business class, stayed in luxury hotels, was the VIP at events signing autographs and posing for photos.
 I bought an inner city apartment and a sports car.

 Sounds impressive.
 Well, it was until it all disappeared.
 I went from wonder how I could live without valet parking to wondering how I was going to pay for petrol.
-I don’t know how it happened but I’d fallen asleep at the wheel.
+I’d fallen asleep at the wheel.

 Over the years I’d had more than a couple of dips.
 I would go up and then crash, then up and another crash.
 I just thought it was because I hated business development but I was wrong.